How To Pick Up And Knit Stitches

 The differences are not big whether you are taking a different direction or you are working on the wrong side.

-Clean and straight lines and edges will make you look like a pro and your knitted piece look more well-rounded and complete.
+Clean and straight lines and edges will make you look like a pro, and your knitted piece looks more well-rounded and complete.